 Bring your prototype to life with the Con X Tech Prize!

 Conservation X Labs (CXL) is seeking bold ideas for technology solutions to conservation challenges.
-Aimed specifically at projects teams that are preparing their first prototype, the Con X Tech Prize could provide a $3,500 grant to take your idea from blueprint to reality.
+Aimed specifically at project teams that are considering their first prototype, the Con X Tech Prize is granting 20 prototyping awards of $3,500 each to take your idea from blueprint to reality.

-Funding a working prototype is just the beginning.
-First round grantees will have the opportunity to enter the prototype of their solution in the second stage of the grant competition, that features $20,000 in awards.
-Deadline to enter the first-round is June 30, 2018.
+Funding a working prototype is just the beginning: the twenty grantees will then enter their prototype in the second stage of the grant competition, that features $20,000 in awards.
+Deadline to enter the first stage is March 13, 2019.

 In the United States, invasive species are a major economic, biosecurity, and environmental threat to natural resources, infrastructure, agricultural production, human health, and wildlife health.
 The total economic damages of invasive species are estimated at almost $120 billion per year, and a result of increasing international travel and trade.

 The large scale complexity of the invasive species issue frequently results in inaction; there is a common belief that, once established, it is no longer logistically or financially feasible to eradicate or control populations of invasive species.
 Through this series of challenges, we invite the use of open data, new technology applications, and creative solutions to address old and evolving invasives threats.
 We can do this!